-Writing an artist statement should ideally be easy and come naturally as essentially you are expressing your own story.
+Writing an artist statement should ideally be natural and free flowing because essentially, you are expressing your own story.
 However, it can seem challenging to put one together.

-Create your artist portfolio website on Pixpa easily without any coding.
+Create your artist portfolio website on Pixpa within minutes without any coding.
 Start your free trial.
-No credit card required
+No credit card required.

-We have got a few valuable tips that will help you in writing a clear, concise and compelling artist statement.
+Given below are a few valuable tips that will help you to write a clear, concise, and compelling artist statement.

 How to write an artist statement – The structure

 Your artist statement is about YOU.
-So it is essential that you personalize it.
+So you must make it personal.
 Writing an artist statement is also an exercise for you to clarify your ideas about your work.

 - What is the intent and purpose of your art?